ibm-cloud-docs/containers/cs_registry.md

 From 19 August 2021, using {{site.data.keyword.registrylong_notm}} tokens is discontinued and no longer works.
 For more information, see [{{site.data.keyword.registrylong_notm}} Deprecates Registry Tokens for Authentication](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecates-registry-tokens-for-authentication){: external}.
 {: deprecated}

-Images and registry tokens from `registry.bluemix.net` domains are unsupported, update your cluster image pull secrets to use the API key method for the [`default` Kubernetes namespace](#imagePullSecret_migrate_api_key) and [any other namespaces or accounts](#other) you might use.
-Then, update your deployments to pull from the `icr.io` registry domains.

 **After I copy or create an image pull secret in another Kubernetes namespace, am I done?**